-As you begin the college application process, apply to a variety of colleges, including a safe choice, realistic choice, and a reach.
+As you begin the college application process, apply to a variety of colleges, including a safe choice, a realistic choice, and a reach.
 Get the scoop on each type on the next couple of pages.

 - Safe choice: Your academic credentials fall above the school's range for the average freshman.
 It's safe to anticipate acceptance. - Realistic choice: Your academic credentials fall within (or even exceed) the school's range for the average freshman.
-There are no guarantees, but it's reasonable to expect acceptance.
+There are no guarantees, but it's reasonable to expect acceptance. - Reach choice: Your academic credentials fall below admission guidelines, but it's important to reach for the stars.
+Go for it, and apply to that selective dream school.